dennisXZX/web-developer-notes/Angular.md

 // create a component, the --flat flag indicates there is no folder created ng g c products/product-detail.component --flat

+// create a component with no testing spec file ng g c recipes/recipe-list --spec false

 // create a service and register it in app.module ng g s products/product-guard.service -m app.module